skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 bits.
 Skeeve has them clear out and goes to work.

 > This was a slapdash sidequest I came up with on the spot.
 Pat (who
-> plays Eomer, the party spokesman) was absent, and it seemed like not
+> plays Eomier, the party spokesman) was absent, and it seemed like not
 > having him around would really mess up the meeting they were about
 > to have with the Queen.
 >